 The Norman Foster Foundation promotes interdisciplinary thinking and research to help new generations anticipate the future.
-The first mission of the Norman Foster Foundation is to make visible the centrality of architecture, infrastructure, and urbanism for the betterment of society.
+The first mission of the Norman Foster Foundation is to make visible the centrality of architecture, infrastructure and urbanism for the betterment of society.
 To this end, the second mission is to encourage new thinking and research across traditional boundaries in order to help younger generations anticipate the challenges of future change.
-In particular, the foundation speaks to those professionals who are concerned with the environment architects, engineers, designers, urbanists, civic leaders, planners, and artists.
+In particular, the Foundation speaks to those professionals who are concerned with the environment- architects, engineers, designers, urbanists, civic leaders, planners and artists.
 This is at the heart of the Foundation's holistic approach to design and is ever more relevant as populations shift to cities.
 With the implications of climate change, robotics and artificial intelligence, sustainable design is not about fashion but about survival.
 The Foundation holds the Norman Foster Archive and Library, which provide a window into the larger narrative and history of our built environment through the work of Norman Foster.
 This is complemented and supported by drawings and models from other significant architects such as Claude-Nicolas Ledoux, Le Corbusier, Mies van der Rohe, Charles and Ray Eames, Buckminster Fuller, Richard Rogers, Zaha Hadid and Tadao Ando.
 Through its research initiatives and programmes, the Norman Foster Foundation encourages the transfer of advanced knowledge in a wide range of design fields.
-The Foundation's educational initiatives are structured around research, workshops, fellowships and forums, built around the Foundation's core objectives.
+The Foundation's core objectives.
+The Norman Foster Foundation is based in Madrid and operates globally.